ekino/EkinoWordpressBundle/README.md

     table_prefix: "wp_" # If you have a specific Wordpress table prefix
     wordpress_directory: "%kernel.root_dir%/../../wordpress"
     load_twig_extension: true # If you want to enable native WordPress functions (ie : get_option() => wp_get_option())
-    enable_wordpress_listener: false # If you want to disable the WordPress request listener
+    enable_wordpress_listener: true # If you want to disable the WordPress request listener
     security:
         firewall_name: "secured_area" # This is the firewall default name
         login_url: "/wp-login.php" # Absolute URL to the wordpress login page